 It can be challenging to keep the kids entertained during the Winter school holidays when warm weather options like swimming at the beach are out.
 Here are some ideas to make a happy Winter holiday:

-Make a plan – think about how to make the holiday stand out – you don’t need to schedule everything, the aim is just to set some intentions.
+Set the tone with a simple plan – think about how to make the holiday stand out – you don’t need to schedule everything, the aim is just to set some intentions.
 You might make a list of places to visit, make a reading or watching list or aim to spend some time outside.

 One useful way to think about this is to ask family members: what do I want to do more of these holidays?
 What do I want to do less of?
 Holidays are meant to be a break from the busyness of everyday school and sports activities so some rest is important.